BitcoinDesign/Guide/guide/glossary/index.md

 ### Keys

-Bitcoin wallets and addresses are have both [public](#public-key) and [private keys](#private-key) associated to them.
+Bitcoin wallets and addresses have both [public](#public-key) and [private keys](#private-key) associated to them.
 The private key controls access to funds and the ability to sign (approve) transactions.

 ### Lightning invoice

 Users of the Lightning network use a Lightning invoice to request a payment.
 It is defined by [BOLT 11](https://github.com/lightningnetwork/lightning-rfc/blob/master/11-payment-encoding.md) and includes an amount to be paid, destination of the payment, and an optional message.
 Unlike bitcoin addresses, Lightning invoice's expire after a set amount of time.
-By default this is set to 60 minutes.
+By default, this is set to 60 minutes.

 Why do invoices expire?
-If invoices had no expiry, recipients would likely to run into memory / storage issues as the number of locally stored preimages grows with each payment attempt.
+If invoices had no expiry, recipients would likely run into memory / storage issues as the number of locally stored preimages grows with each payment attempt.
 Rene Pickhardt explains this further [here](https://bitcoin.stackexchange.com/questions/85981/why-do-lightning-invoices-expire/85999#85999).

 ### Lightning network